The Eric Morecambe and Ernie Wise Show

 The Eric Morecambe and Ernie Wise Show was a comedy variety show, transmitted on BBC Radio 2 in four series from 1975 until 1978.
 It starred Eric Morecambe and Ernie Wise.
 It was written by Eddie Braben and produced by John Browell.
+Many sketches were adapted from the BBC TV series with different guest stars.

 Guest singers appearing on the show included Peters and Lee, Lynsey de Paul and Anita Harris.